-In addition to the main local and national carer orgaisations that are listed on the main page of this section There are other organisations or groups that offer support for parents and carers in some way or another.
+↵In addition to the main local and national carer organisations, there are other organisations or groups that offer support for parents and carers in some way or another.
 Some are local and some offer support through a national network or online through forums.

-21&Co is a local registered charity run by parents, formed to help children with Down's syndrome, but also their parents, brothers and sisters, grandparents and other family members and friends.
+21&Co is a local registered charity run by parents.
+Formed to help children with Down's syndrome and also their parents, brothers and sisters, grandparents and other family members and friends.

-ADHD Richmond and Kingston offers support to parents/carers of children with Attention Deficit Hyperactivity Disorder and its comorbidities.
+ADHD Embrace offers support to parents/carers of children with Attention Deficit Hyperactivity Disorder (ADHD).

 Crossroads Care Richmond and Kingston Home and community respite services to carers and the people they care for.
-Their services also include a Saturday Club for Children with special needs.
+They also run clubs for children with special needs.

 Kingston Centre for Independent Living (KCIL) - KCIL’s mission is to provide information, advice and support to all disabled people living in the Royal Borough of Kingston and the surrounding areas and to empower them to have a voice, take control of their lives, and be treated equally.
 KCIL provide the SEND Personal Budget Brokerage Service for children and young people in Kingston and Richmond.